cloudfoundry/cf-for-k8s/docs/deploy.md

 To deploy cf-for-k8s as is, the cluster should:

-- be running Kubernetes version within range 1.16.x to 1.17.x
+- be running Kubernetes version within range 1.16.x to 1.19.x
 - have a minimum of 5 nodes
 - have a minimum of 4 CPU, 15GB memory per node
 - support `LoadBalancer` services
 - support `metrics-server`
-  - Most IaaSes come with `metrics-server`, but if yours does not come (for example, if you are using `kind`), you will need to include `add_metrics_server_components: true` in your values file.
+  - most IaaSes come with `metrics-server`, but if yours does not come (for example, if you are using `kind`), you will need to include `add_metrics_server_components: true` in your values file.
 - defines a default StorageClass
   - requires [additional config on vSphere](https://vmware.github.io/vsphere-storage-for-kubernetes/documentation/storageclass.html), for example

-### Setup a docker registry
+### Setup an OCI-compliant registry

-To be able to push source-code based apps to your cf-for-k8s installation, you will need to add OCI compliant registry (e.g. hub.docker.com) to the configuration.
+To be able to push source-code based apps to your cf-for-k8s installation, you will need to add OCI compliant registry (for example, hub.docker.com) to the configuration.
+You can choose any of the cloud provider container registries, such as [hub.docker.com](https://hub.docker.com/), [Google container registry](https://cloud.google.com/container-registry) or [Azure container registry](https://azure.microsoft.com/en-us/services/container-registry/).

+Currently, we test the following two container registries:

-[hub.docker.com](https://hub.docker.com/) is pretty easy to get started
+- [hub.docker.com](https://hub.docker.com/) is pretty easy to get started:
    1. Create an account in [hub.docker.com](https://hub.docker.com/).
-Note down the **username** and **password** you used during signup.
-You will use them in deployment steps below.
+Note down the user name and password you used during signup.
    1. Create a repository in your account.
-Note down the **repository** name.
+Note down the repository name.

+- [Google Container Registry](https://cloud.google.com/container-registry) is convenient if you are already using Google infrastructure:
+  1. Create a GCP Service Account with `Storage/Storage Admin` role.
+  1. Create a Service Key JSON and download it to the machine from which you will install cf-for-k8s (referred to, below, as `path-to-kpack-gcr-service-account`).

 ## Steps to deploy